 The live performance of “Freedom” by Beyoncé, Kendrick Lamar, a host of dancers, and a shallow pool of water was one of the most impressive televised renditions of a song I’ve ever seen, if not the most impressive outright.
-Check it out below.

 The production value itself must have been massive without figuring in two of the music industry’s biggest stars throwing down emotional weight with their performance that would put the Academy Awards to shame.
 Beyoncé and Kendrick have never shied away the more theatrical elements of performance, of course, but their work at the BET Awards just felt different, like there was more to it than just a fantastic show (even more so than both artist’s recent major-event performances, from “Formation” at the Super Bowl to the Kendrick medley at the Grammy Awards, links below).
 They both managed to pull off the trick of performing a highly-choreographed, theatrical performance while also looking like they were stomping and dancing around because they really meant it, like every thrashing limb and spray of water was a mirror of what they actually felt like.
 No pretension, just a raw translation of emotion.